Monday, 13 August 2012

 London Tigers

 London Tigers FC is a non-league football club whose headquarters are in Southall, west London.
-The club were formed in 1986 as Marylebone FC, before changing their name to London Tigers in 1997 having established themselves a name in Asian competitions around the UK.
+The club were formed in 1986 as Marylebone FC, before changing their name to London Tigers in 1997, having established themselves as a name in Asian competitions around the UK.

-Alongside the football team, London Tigers became the leading Asian sports organisation providing the UK Asian community with an opportunity to display their talents in several sports.
-In 2002 the club became members of the Middlesex League.
+Alongside the football team, London Tigers became the leading Asian sports organisation, providing the UK Asian community with an opportunity to display their talents in several sports.
+In 2002, the club became a member of the Middlesex League.

-After four successful years they were accepted into the Spartan South Midlands League for the 2006-07 season, to provide the opportunity to inner city young players to play football against semi-professional clubs.
+After four successful years, they were accepted into the Spartan South Midlands League for the 2006-07 season, to provide the opportunity for inner city young players to play football against semi-professional clubs.

-To get a place in the league, Tigers amalgamated with a struggling Kingsbury Town FC, to become Kingsbury London Tigers FC.
-The 2008-09 season saw the club finish in fifth place in the league and they remained consistent competitors.
+To get a place in the league, the Tigers amalgamated with a struggling Kingsbury Town FC to become Kingsbury London Tigers FC.
+The 2008-09 season saw the club finish in fifth place in the league, and they remained consistent competitors.

-The damage was repaired in time for the start of the 2012-13 season so that Tigers could resume at Avenue Park.
-For several seasons the side struggled towards the wrong end of the table with thirteenth the best finish in 2015-16.
+The damage was repaired in time for the start of the 2012-13 season so that the Tigers could resume at Avenue Park.
+For several seasons, the side struggled towards the wrong end of the table with thirteenth the best finish in 2015-16.

-Tigers' task was not helped when in March 2017 their Avenue Park ground was broken into and vandalised and used for fly tipping meaning the team had to play their remaining home games as alternative venues.
+Tigers' task was not helped when, in March 2017, their Avenue Park ground was broken into and vandalised and used for fly tipping, meaning the team had to play their remaining home games at alternative venues.

-The team moved to become tenants of Northwood FC at Chestnut Avenue from the summer of 2017.
-Without home advantage Tigers faced a difficult task which ended in relegation to Division One at the completion of the 2018-19 season.
+The team moved to become tenants of Northwood FC at Chestnut Avenue in the summer of 2017.
+Without a home advantage, the team faced a difficult task, which ended in relegation to Division One at the completion of the 2018-19 season.

 Tigers sat eighth in the Division One table when the 2019-20 season was ended early owing to the outbreak of Coronavirus after the club had moved to Spratleys Meadow to become tenants of Amersham Town FC.

-London Tigers will play in the Spartan South Midlands League Division One in the 2020-21 season.
+London Tigers will play in the Middlesex League Premier Division in the 2025-26 season.

 My visits